-Accidental Aesop - Every time the show hands us a lesson about responsibility and the right thing in conjunction with Peter's keeping his identity secret, it ends up telling us that secret identities are a stupid idea and nothing good can ever come of them.
+Accidental Aesop: Every time the show hands us a lesson about great power and responsibility and the right thing in conjunction with Peter's keeping his identity secret, it ends up telling us that secret identities are a stupid idea and nothing good can ever come of them.
 Which is more or less true, if largely inapplicable toour daily lives.

 Norman Osborn's obsession with Peter Parker already borders into Ho Yay territory (not that Peter helps matters, Normie-kins indeed...), but Spider-man and the Green Goblin?

-Growing the Beard - The first five episodes are entertaining however episode six abandoned the usual 'two fight' format, going for one big fight with The Rhino instead, and then introduced Tombstone.
+The first five episodes are entertaining; however, episode six abandoned the usual "two fight" format, going for one big fight with The Rhino instead, and then introduced Tombstone.

 Season two also introduced much more complicated, long-running plot threads and twists, and generally amped up the quality of the fight scenes, which were already arguably amongst the best of Western Animation as is.

-Magnificent Bastard - Tombstone, Dr. Octopus, and Norman Osborn.
+Magnificent Bastard: Tombstone, Dr. Octopus, and Norman Osborn.
 Their schemes run rings around every other character in the show.
-Ock is to the point that his in-universe title is the Master Planner, and Spidey spends a fair few episodes just trying to find out who the heck the Master Planner even was!
+Ock is to the point that his in-universe title is the Master Planner, and Spidey spends a fair few episodes just trying to find out who the heck the Master Planner even is!

-Moral Event Horizon - Norman framing Harry solidifies him as an amoral bastard.
-But injuring Harry's leg to do it demonstrates a casual cruelty and cowardice that erases any hint of redemption.
+Norman framing Harry solidifies him as an amoral bastard, but injuring Harry's leg to do it demonstrates a casual cruelty and cowardice that erases any hint of redemption.
 Though manipulating Mark Allan was also up there.